 From the Smithsonian Magazine: “In 1968, more than 20 years after the fire, Jennie went to get the mail and found an envelope addressed only to her.
 It was postmarked in Kentucky but had no return address.
 Inside was a photo of a man in his mid-20s.
 On its flip side a cryptic handwritten note read: “Louis Sodder.
 I love brother Frankie.
 Ilil Boys.
 A90132 or 35.”
 She and George couldn’t deny the resemblance to their Louis, who was 9 at the time of the fire.
 Beyond the obvious similarities—dark curly hair, dark brown eyes—they had the same straight, strong nose, the same upward tilt of the left eyebrow.
 Once again they hired a private detective and sent him to Kentucky.
 They never heard from him again.”

-With all the modern technology that we have now, why do we stay mystified by the mysterious Kentucky photograph of an adult man who might be Louis?
+With the modern technology we have today, why do we stay mystified by the mysterious Kentucky photograph of an adult man who might be Louis?
 Take the correct photograph of Louis at age 9 and let computer age progression programs show us what Louis would look like at various ages.
 And then compare that to the Kentucky picture.
 I have not been able to find anything like this.
 All searches mention some photography but none can be found online.
 Even the Doe Project does not have age progression photography.
-Some refer to age progression shown in documentaries but no photography is available online and it can be so simple.
+Some refer to age progression shown in documentaries but no photography is available online and it could be this simple.
 Going backwards by trying to compare an adult man in a less than sharp photograph to a nine-year old boy does not make sense to me.

-FBI?
-You were willing to help in the 40s.
+FBI: you were willing to help in the 40s.
 Can you make five age progressions series with the available photography of these five missing children?
 It will be interesting to see what these children would have looked like in their 20s, 30s, etc.